OctopusDeploy/docs/docs/administration/retention-policies/retention-policy-tentacle-cleanup-and-troubleshooting.md

 It keeps a record for every package and package extraction for each project and the relevant locations.

-## Defining your retention policy for your Tentacles {#RetentionpolicyTentaclecleanupandtroubleshooting-DefiningyourretentionpolicyforyourTentacles}
+## Defining Your Retention Policy for Your Tentacles {#RetentionpolicyTentaclecleanupandtroubleshooting-DefiningyourretentionpolicyforyourTentacles}

 Defining retention policies is done within Lifecycles.
 Each phase can have a different setting.
 So if you want to keep more files on production machines you can.